 History

 Founded in 1893 by the Dominican Sisters of Mission San Jose, Saint Elizabeth Elementary School has been serving children of the Fruitvale neighborhood in Oakland for over 125 years.
-St. Elizabeth has provided quality education for children from transitional kindergarten through eighth grade for several generations.
+St. Elizabeth has provided quality education for children from transitional kindergarten through eighth grade for over five generations.

 In 1892, St. Elizabeth Parish was created and staffed by the Franciscan Fathers to serve the German-speaking Catholics of Oakland.
 One year later, on October 24, the Dominican Sisters of Mission San Jose opened St. Elizabeth Elementary School with an enrollment of 20 students.
 The population of the school increased slowly during the first decade, but by 1913, St. Elizabeth School was educating more than 400 students.